EdwinWenink/archive_fever/content/posts/20-security_privacy_key_terms.md

 So the concept of security only makes sense against the backdrop of a potential attacker.
 But on top of that, whether something can be called secure depends on the context of the system, its purpose and the needs of its users.
-The security goals of various systems might differ.
+The security goals of various systems might differ, and the way in which we call system A secure can be different from the way we call system B secure.
+Let's look at some examples of different security goals in different contexts.
 In order for critical systems in hospitals to be secure, their *availability* needs to be guaranteed at all times.
 If in that same hospital medical information is stored about you, its *confidentiality* is strictly required.
 Now imagine you need a blood transfusion, but someone changed the information on your blood type in the medical system, i.e. its *integrity* has been breached, with potential lethal consequences.
 In another example, to reliably transfer money using online banking, confidentiality is less of an issue than the *authenticity* of the sender, bank, and recipient.
 E.g. when you transfer money to the bank you want to be sure you do not in fact transfer money to a criminal "man in the middle".
 More easily overlooked is the principle of *non-repudiation*: after you have transferred your money, you cannot later deny you did so.

+You can think of many contexts where one security goal is absolutely required, whereas another may be less relevant.
-In other words, in different contexts "security" means different things.
-There are various security goals: confidentiality, integrity, authenticity, non-repudiation, availability.
+In other words, in different contexts "security" means different things, depending on the relative importance of the aforementioned security goals: confidentiality, integrity, authenticity, non-repudiation, availability.
+The goal of this section was merely to transmit the basic intuition that the concept of security is less univocal than it may seem, and provide some first differentiations.

 ## Privacy